 “Mahamati, all phenomena are devoid of selfhood and are thus selfless.
-What I mean is that all things have their own individuality, which they do not share with another, as in the case of a cow and a horse.
+What I mean is that all things have their own individuality, which they do not share with another, as the principle taught by the Tathagata should be understood in the same fashion.
 For example, Mahamati, the being of a cow is not horse-nature, nor is the being of a horse cow-nature.
-This exemplifies the case of neither being nor non-being.
 Each of them is not without its own individuality.
 Each is as it is by its own nature.”

 Excerpts from An Expostion on the Lankavatara Sutra

 The Tathagata is referred to as “selfless” because it does not possess the nature of “selfhood” that sentient beings like to attach to themselves.
 The aggregates, sense fields, elements, and all dharmas that were directly or indirectly given rise to by the tathagatagarbha also do not possess a “selfhood” that is permanent and indestructible and are therefore said to be “selfless.”
 Thus, the notion that all dharmas are selfless is founded on the fact that they do not have the permanent nature of “selfhood.”

 Of all the phenomena in the mundane world, dharmas have their own individuality.
 Each is as it is by its own nature, but due to the constant changing of all dharmas, which rely on conditions, decay, and eventually become extinct, they are said to be selfless.